loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 #import "Prelude.typ": *

 = Goals and planning
-This chapter will define what the goals are, why they are interesting, and estimate what needs to done.
+This chapter will define what the goals are in more detail, why they are interesting, and estimate what needs to done.

   == Language extensions
   Currently the language is somewhat simple, and the following sections cover extensions